Active T1 transitions in cellular networks

 \subsection{T1 transitions driven by anisotropic bond tensions}

 We now focus on the case of anisotropic bond tension (see Eq.~\eqref{eq_anisotropic_bond_tension}) with a nematic tensor $\bm{\mathcal{P}}$ aligned with the vertical axis, such that bonds are more contractile along this direction.
-In the continuum model, we translate this choice by taking $p_{xx}=-1$, $p_{yy}=1$ and $p_{xy}=0$.
+In the continuum model, we translate this choice by taking $p_{xx}=-1$, $p_{yy}=1$ and $p_{xy}=p_{yx}=0$.

 The left panel of Fig.~\ref{fig_stressFree_gradual} displays the outcome of vertex model simulations in the case of fixed box boundary conditions.
 See Movie 1 for an example of a vertex model simulation.
-In this case, the larger contractility of bonds along the $y$ axis biases active T1 transitions along the same direction, resulting in a positive rate of rearrangements along the $x$ axis: $R_{xx}>0$ (red crosses).
+In this case, the larger contractility of bonds along the $y$ axis biases active T1 transitions along the same direction: bonds preferentially close along the $y$ axis and new bonds are opened along the $x$ axis.
+It results in a positive rate of rearrangements along the $x$ axis: $R_{xx}>0$ (red crosses).
 This is captured in the continuum model (solid lines) by the fact that the fitted active T1 rate $\lambda$ in Eq.~\eqref{eq_r_constitutive} is positive (see App.~\ref{app_continuumModel} for details of the fitting procedure), meaning that rearrangements are biased in the direction of the nematic tensor.
 Additionally, the fixed box imposes that the overall tissue is not sheared ($\widetilde V_{ij}=0$, blue crosses), and cells thus elongate in the direction orthogonal to that of the active T1 (green crosses).
 See also the lower left panel of Fig.~\ref{fig_fixedBox_gradual} for a schematic explanation of the mechanism.
 Note that the tissue stress is along the $y$ direction ($\widetilde\Sigma_{xx}<0$, grey curve).
 This is consistent with the fact that cells are elongated along the $y$ direction, which induces an elastic stress along the same direction ($\mu q_{xx}<0$ in Eq.~\eqref{eq_sigma_constitutive}).